AnatolyRugalev/kube-commander/README.md

 ### Binary

-You can install kube-commander from binary release for your OS.
+You can install kubecom from binary release for your OS.
 Linux, macOS and Windows are supported.
 You can find a package for your OS on [this page](https://github.com/AnatolyRugalev/kube-commander/releases/latest).
 Just download and put it to `/usr/local/bin`.